 And for prospective buyers who want a chance to make a lot of money without working too hard, how about this: the seller, who lives in Florida for nearly two winter months annually, works about six hours a week (that’s right – per week) paying bills and checking on operations when he is in town.
-The seven day – seven night restaurant is managed by capable, full time managers who enable the business to have an average annual EBITDA of $240,000 to pay a new owner and service debt.
-And speaking of debt the seller will carry a low six figure seller note for a qualified buyer.
+The seven day – seven-night restaurant is managed by capable, full time managers who enable the business to have an average annual EBITDA of $230,000 to pay a new owner and service debt.

 The seller contemplates an asset sale in which he retains the cash while retiring all liabilities.
 The buyer receives all fixed assets and the goodwill of the business including name, a new, favorable lease (which will satisfy SBA banking requirements), and the restaurant’s attractive website to name a few goodwill components.